AlgoTradingHub/theplatform-book/source/tutorial.md

 o)
 ```

 Well-known boolean algebra functions like "and", "or", "xor" are fully supported.
-Those are "&", "|" and "&lt>" respectively.
+Those are "&", "|" and "&lt>", respectively.

 ```o
 o)a:1 2 3; b:2 2 1;